BioNTech CEO says vaccine up to 75% effective against India variant

-Healthcare & PharmaceuticalsBioNTech CEO says vaccine up to 75% effective against India variant

-BioNTech SE Chief Executive Ugur Sahin said on Thursday the COVID-19 vaccine it developed with Pfizer Inc (PFE.N) is expected to be 70% to 75% effective in protecting against infections caused by the coronavirus variant first detected in India.
+ISTANBUL (Reuters) -BioNTech SE Chief Executive Ugur Sahin said on Thursday the COVID-19 vaccine it developed with Pfizer Inc is expected to be 70% to 75% effective in protecting against infections caused by the coronavirus variant first detected in India.

 “So far we’ve had the chance to test our vaccine against more than 30 variants of the virus.
 It has proven effective against mutations so far,” said Sahin, a German scientist with Turkish parents, speaking Turkish in televised comments.